Author: Casey McKinney

 CM: Have you ever read any Frederick Exley?
 He has this book called A Fan's Notes, in which the premise is that all anyone can be these days is a fan.
 He's talking about sports, but ultimately it's about originality, and sort of the exhaustion or impossibility of originality, and how we are left to be merely fans of prior achievements.

-SdB: No I haven't read that, but that's great you should have me quote that.
-Yeah, well there are people like Hal Foster who talk about the death of originality and repetition, and I guess the difference is that the topic of my work is not about that death.
+SdB: No I haven't read that.
+Well there are people like Hal Foster who talk about the death of originality and repetition, and I guess the difference is that the topic of my work is not about that death.
 I have no problem with my status as it stands.
 I feel really comfortable.
 So it's not the subject, it's just the form that I use.

 CM: Do you worry that people might accuse your work of being formalist?
 Some artists really take offense at such accusations.